davidhu2000/react_redux_generator/README.md

 redux g action session receiveUser receiveError
 ```

-The generator will create a file `session_actions.js` in the actions folder.
-It will interpet the actions to create constants and action objects.
+The generator will create a file `frontend/actions/session_actions.js` in the actions folder.
+It will interpret the actions to create constants and action objects.
 In this example, it will create a `.js` file like below:

 ```js
 export const RECEIVE_USER = 'RECEIVE_USER';